beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 ### New features for partial methods

-- In C# 9.0, partial methods received a significant upgrade to work more effectively with code generators.
+In C# 9.0, partial methods received a significant upgrade to work more effectively with code generators.
 Previously, partial methods could not have a return value, out parameters, or access modifiers, limiting their utility.
 However, with C# 9.0, these restrictions have been lifted, allowing partial methods to be almost indistinguishable from regular methods.
 They can now have return values, out parameters, and be declared with access modifiers like public.
 This enhancement means that partial methods can now be used in more scenarios, resembling the separation of header files and implementation seen in languages like C++.
 However, it's important to note that if a partial method is declared with an access modifier, its implementation must be provided; otherwise, the project won't compile.
 This feature is particularly useful for code generators and frameworks that rely on partial methods to allow developers to customize generated code.

-- **Using Partial Methods with Return Value and Out Parameters**

-- C# 9.0 extends the capabilities of partial methods, allowing them to have return values, out parameters, and access modifiers.
+- **Using Partial Methods with Return Value and Out Parameters**: C# 9.0 extends the capabilities of partial methods, allowing them to have return values, out parameters, and access modifiers.
 This enhancement makes partial methods nearly as versatile as regular methods.
 Here's an example to illustrate the use of a partial method with a return value and an out parameter:

 ```csharp
 public partial class Person